• publish

 Headwinds caused by uncertainty around inflation and increasing interest rates played a role in reducing the number of new listings globally last year, and ASX was no exception with some highly anticipated IPOs deferred.

-As Perennial Partners’ portfolio manager, Karen Chen, recently noted in a blog post:
+As Perennial Partners’ portfolio manager, Karen Chan, recently noted in a blog post:

 “We have reached a cyclical low point in IPO activity and this is being compounded by increased takeover activity, resulting from a number of key factors: attractive valuations especially at the smaller end of town, increased confidence from boards and management to commit to dealmaking with interest rates increasingly looking to have peaked, and the low Australian dollar is making targets attractive for foreign bidders.”